+You can‘t refuse a DUI checkpoint in California.
 California wants to keep its drivers and pedestrians safe from impaired drivers.
-To promote this agenda, California law enforcement uses DUI checkpoints to stop and assess drivers and remove those who are drunk or high from the roads.
+To promote this agenda, law enforcement uses DUI checkpoints to assess motorists and remove drunk drivers from the roads.
+Sometimes, drivers do not want to stop or submit to a field sobriety test.

-Sometimes, even drivers who are not impaired do not want to stop and a checkpoint or comply with an officer’s instructions.
-While drivers may not have to submit to certain aspects of checkpoint procedures if they have not been arrested for driving under the influence (DUI), refusing to stop at the checkpoint can have legal consequences.
+While drivers may not have to submit to certain checkpoint procedures if they have not been arrested for driving under the influence (DUI), refusing to stop at the checkpoint can have legal consequences.
+You can learn more from a Los Angeles DUI lawyer, but in the meantime, let’s take a look at the rules.

 The Purpose of DUI Checkpoints